 The Lower Florida Keys Hospital District ("District") was created August 4, 1967, and became a political subdivision in Monroe County, Florida by the legislature of the State of Florida for the purpose of establishing and maintaining a hospital for the people of the District.
 The District boundaries include the area of the southern end of the Seven Mile Bridge continuing south to, and including, the City of Key West.
 The District currently operates pursuant to Chapter 2003-307, Laws of Florida, which is a re-codification of its original special act, being Chapter 67.1724, Laws of Florida and all amendments thereto.
 The legislation provides for a Board of Commissioners to govern the District.
 The Board consists of nine (9) members, all residents living within the boundaries of the District and appointed by the Governor.
-One Board member's term expired in 2020 and another in 2019, two (2) of the Board members' terms expired in September, 2018, one Board member's term expired in September, 2017 and one Board member's term expired in September, 2016, and all continue to serve until re-appointed or successors are appointed, or unless they give notice of intent not to continue to serve.
+One Board member's term expired in 2020 and another in 2019, two (2) of the Board members' terms expired in September, 2016, and all continue to serve until re-appointed or successors are appointed, or unless they give notice of intent not to continue to serve.
 In addition, there are three vacant Board positions awaiting appointment.
 The board members receive no compensation for their services.